-Endowment accounts for donors wanting to recommend grants to selected youth shooting sports-related entities.
+Endowments for donors wanting to recommend grants to selected youth shooting sports-related entities.

-Donor-Advised Funds for supporting Youth Shooting Sports
+Donor-Advised Funds for Supporting Youth Shooting Sports

-A Donor-Advised Fund (DAF) allows a donor to establish and fund a MidwayUSA Foundation endowment account from which grants will be distributed to selected nonprofit youth shooting sports-related entities, instead of the endowment account holder.
-Unlike Team, Agency, and Donor Designated endowment accounts where grants are issued to the account holders to use for their youth shooting sports programs, the DAF issues grants to unrelated recipients recommended annually by the account holder (donor or donor’s representative).
+A Donor-Advised Fund (DAF) allows a donor to establish and fund a MidwayUSA Foundation endowment account from which grants will be distributed to selected nonprofit youth shooting sports-related entities instead of the endowment account holder.
+Unlike Team, Agency, and Donor Designated endowment accounts, where grants are issued to the account holders to use for their youth shooting sports programs, the DAF issues grants to unrelated recipients recommended annually by the account holder (donor or donor’s representative).

 How to Start a Donor-Advised Fund